FlyingWolFox/Duplicate-Finder/README.md

 7. **The code isn't commented, why?**
 This is a initial commit, the coments are being made!

+8. **Will this tool have a class documanetaion?**
+It's in the works!

 ## Future plans

 This tool isn't finished, not for me at least, so I'm planning to do: